Language

 MethodDescription

-Task.Run(action)Runs a delegate on the thread pool and returns a Task representing its completion.
+Task.Run(action)Executes a delegate on the thread pool and returns a Task representing its completion.

 Task.Delay(ms)Returns a Task that completes after the specified number of milliseconds.
 Does not block the thread.

-Task.WhenAll(tasks)Waits asynchronously until all of the provided tasks have completed.
+Task.WhenAll(tasks)Waits asynchronously until all tasks complete.

 task.Wait()Blocks the current thread until the task completes.